alvinaafsheen/Air-Quality-Monitoring-Syste-/README.md

 Wires
 ESP32
 Buzzer
-By using the Arduino Iot Application in Android We can also monitor through it.
+.By using the Arduino Iot Application in Android We can also monitor through it.